gnocchixyz/gnocchi/doc/source/install.rst

 Running Gnocchi
 ===============

-To run Gnocchi, simply run the HTTP server:
+To run Gnocchi, simply run the HTTP server and metric daemon:

 ::

     gnocchi-api

-You then need to run the `gnocchi-metricd` daemon to enable new measures processing and metrics expunge in the background.
+    gnocchi-metricd

 Running As A WSGI Application
 =============================